MoatazNasr/Library-Management-System/README.md

 POST   | /api/borrow/bookId/patron/patronId | used by patron to borrow a book |
 PUT    | /api/return/bookId/patron/patronId | used by patron to return a book |

-## 3. API Request JSON Body Samples
+## 3. API Request Body With JSON Data Samples

 ### 3.1 Save Patron Request